This new minimalist make-up brand was made for life in quarantine

 That’s the vision behind Merit, a new brand from Katherine Power, the entrepreneur whose empire includes the Who What Wear fashion blog and clothing brand, affordable skincare line Versed, and clean wine startup Avaline, which she launched with cofounder Cameron Diaz in July.
 “After months at home, we’re used to seeing ourselves without makeup or nail polish,” she says.
 “Merit is designed to give you a polished look for your Zoom calls in under five minutes.
 It’s made to make you look like yourself, only better.”

-Launching today online and at Sephora, Merit offers a minimalist take on beauty.
+Launching next Tuesday online and at Sephora on February 16, Merit offers a minimalist take on beauty.
 While the makeup industry is an overcrowded place, with new products flooding the market each week, Power and her team spent two years developing a product line with just seven multitasking items.
 The products, which cost between $24 and $38, include a tinted lip oil, a complexion stick that is both a concealer and a foundation (and comes in 20 shades), and a highlighter.
 Each is formulated with an eye toward sustainability and safety, values that matter strongly to the millennial consumers Merit targets.
 The clean products only include ingredients that pass EU safety standards, which are stricter than those in the U.S. All orders placed on the website ship with a durable cotton makeup bag, while future orders will come in simple recyclable packaging.

 Over the past several years, Power has established herself as something of a millennial-brand whisperer: She has a knack for creating online communities, then developing product lines tailored to them.
-In 2012, she cofounded the Clique Brands, which started with the fashion blog Who What Wear but quickly expanded to include beauty blog Byrdie and home-design site MyDomaine.
+In 2012, she cofounded Clique Brands, which started with the fashion blog Who What Wear but quickly expanded to include beauty blog Byrdie and home-design site MyDomaine.
 (The latter two were acquired by media conglomerate Dotdash in 2019.)
 Power analyzed what her more than 16 million readers cared about, then began spinning out brands and products for them, including the Who What Wear collection and the activewear line Joylab, both of which launched with Target.

 In 2019, she moved into beauty by creating the affordable skincare line Versed, which is free of more than 1,300 known toxins.
 It launched at Target as well as on its own direct-to-consumer website and is now outselling brands such as Burt’s Bees and Bliss.
 To develop the Versed products, Power gathers insights from Who What Wear readers, through website data as well as from private Facebook groups, which served as focus groups.